 Energy bars are not biohacks; eat them only IN ADDITION to meals.
 Most bars on the market - even the good ones - contain anywhere from 100 to 300 calories.
 THIS IS NOT ENOUGH CALORIES FOR A MEAL.
 Shoot for 3 real meals a day, perhaps punctuated by a snack or two.

 Be like Obama.

 Throughout his presidency, Obama wore similar outfits every single day.
 The theory being that since he had a lot on his plate, he wanted to use his brain power for things other than picking out clothes.
 I’m suggesting you do the same with your food.

 One of the most challenging parts of creating a meal is deciding what to make.
 Things get much easier when you take the decision making process out of the equation.
 You may not be manning an entire country, but you are Commander in Chief of your own household, and there are lots of compromises and choices to be made.
 Don’t let decision fatigue keep you from making - and eating - a meal.

 I know I’ll get some pushback on this from some of you.
 “Eating the same thing everyday is boring” some will say.
 I totally agree.
 But I don’t have an issue getting food in.
 So, if you do, keep it simple…at least until eating 3 meals a day becomes routine.

 Variety is important for overall nutrition status, so you can make basic swaps each week.

 This is arguably the most important piece, and not just because Scar said it.
 If you’re not prepared, you’ll easily slide back to old habits in moments of fatigue or indecision.

-I go into far more detail about preparation and batch cooking in my upcoming nutrition program (including dinnertime), so if you’re in need of some extra guidance, check that out!
+I go into far more detail about preparation and batch cooking in my online nutrition program (including dinnertime), so if you’re in need of some extra guidance, check that out!